Enhanced sampling methods for molecular dynamics simulations: Generalized ensemble and replica exchange methods

 \subsubsection{Methods updating biases one state at a time}

-Given ways to sample between the states, we now need methods that adaptively change the biases $g_k$ until sampling of the different states reaches the desired ratio.
+Given ways to sample between the states, we now need methods that \hyperlink{ref:Adaptive} {adaptively} change the biases $g_k$ until sampling of the different states reaches the desired ratio.
 The simplest way to update biases is to do it one state at a time, where the state that is currently visited is the one that is changed.
 Other schemes will introduce updating the bias of several schemes at a time.

-\textbf{Wang-Landau updating}: If subensemble weighting factors $g_k$ are equal to \hyperlink{ref:reduced} {reduced} free energies then one will eventually obtain even sampling of all the states \cite{lyubartsev:jcp:1992:expanded-ensembles}.
-One procedure for the iterative calculation of these biasing weights is the Wang-Landau algorithm \cite{wang-landau:prl:2001:wang-landau}.
-This was originally proposed to calculate biasing weights where the different values of the total energy are the different thermodynamic states, in which case these biasing weights $g_k$ are equal to the density of states $\Omega(U)$ (see Section~\ref{sec:abp_energy}).
-However, it has also been used as a general approach to calculate biasing weights associated with other ensembles.
+\paragraph{Wang-Landau updating} As noted above, if subensemble weighting factors $g_k$ are equal to \hyperlink{ref:reduced} {reduced} free energies then one will eventually obtain even sampling of all the states \cite{lyubartsev:jcp:1992:expanded-ensembles}.
+One procedure for the iterative calculation of these biasing weights is the Wang-Landau algorithm~\footnote{Not to be confused with the Wang-Landau method of enhanced sampling, see Section~\ref{sec:abp_energy}}~\cite{wang-landau:prl:2001:wang-landau}.
+While this algorithm was originally proposed to calculate biasing weights where the different values of the total energy are the different thermodynamic states, in which case these biasing weights $g_k$ are equal to the \hyperlink{ref:density_of_states} {density of states} $\Omega(U)$ (see Section~\ref{sec:abp_energy}), it has also been used as a general approach to calculate biasing weights associated with other ensembles.

-The approach is described as follows: a histogram of visitations to each thermodynamic state during the \hyperlink{ref:ExpEns} {expanded ensemble} simulation, $h(i)$ is maintained throuhout the simulation.
-When a state is visited, the corresponding histogram entry is updated by 1.
-In addition the weighting factors $g_i$ of that state is updated by $-\delta$, where $\delta$ is reduced by a monotonically decreasing function as the simulation proceeds.
-The weight of the reference state is zeroed after each step.
+The approach is as follows.
+We keep track of a histogram $h(i)$ of visits to each thermodynamic state during the \hyperlink{ref:ExpEns} {expanded ensemble} simulation.
+When a state is visited, the corresponding histogram is updated by 1.
+The weight $g_i$ of that state is updated by some user-chosen increment $-\delta$. $\delta$ itself is reduced by a monotonically decreasing function as the simulation proceeds until the changes in the $g_i$ weights go to zero.
+The choice of how $\delta$ decreases is discussed later.
+The weight of the reference state is subtracted from all states after each step, as only the weight differences matter physically.
+As an algorithm, this is written as: